 Hi, I'm Cyrus!

-I am a master’s student at the University of Chicago’s Harris School of Public Policy, focused on applying economic and quantitative analysis to support decision-making in institutional settings.
-My work emphasizes translating data into clear, defensible insights.
+I am a master's student at the University of Chicago's Harris School of Public Policy, studying how economic analysis can support high-stakes decision-making in institutional settings, translating data into clear, actionable insights for policy and strategy.

-Outside of my academic work, I enjoy classical music, long walks, and good tea.
-I am also a former waiter, an enthusiastic ice-cream critic, and—on occasion—an unapologetic philosopher.
+Outside my academic work, I enjoy classical music, long walks, a cup of tea, and traveling with friends.
+I am also a former waiter, an enthusiastic ice cream connoisseur, and occasionally still the unabashed philosopher.

 If you’d like to connect, you can reach me at cyrusseyrafi@uchicago.edu